kobotoolbox/docs/source/new_form.md

     Allowing you to share it with others through the XLSForm format, or edit it in a spreadsheet program such as Excel.

 2. **XML**
-    Allowing you to manually copy it to an Android device running KoBoCollect (only recommended for advanced users).
+    Allowing you to manually copy it to an Android device running KoboCollect (only recommended for advanced users).

 ![image](/images/new_project/download.gif)